isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 Generally, if all categorical variables are short strings, a total feature cardinality (model dimension) of 5-10 million is supported.
 The dimensionality is dependent on the cardinality and length of the string variables."
 WOW!
 That's a lot of columns.

 Let's jump in!
-The first task will be to classify a couple of cancer types (by tissue) using gene expression.
+The first task will be to classify a couple of cancer types (by tissue) using gene expression data for 4 specific genes.

 First I'm going to create a new data set to hold the training data and models.
 To create a new dataset, click on the blue down-arrow next to your project ID in the left side-panel of the